Judiciary of Portugal: Administrative and tax courts

 The administrative and tax order includes the courts that deal with the administrative law and with the tax law.
 They constitute a hierarchical system that has the Supreme Administrative Court (Supremo Tribunal Administrativo) in Lisbon as its superior body.
-This order also includes the second instance central administrative courts of North at Oporto and of South at Lisbon, as well as the courts of first instance.
+This order also includes the second instance central administrative courts of North at Porto and of South at Lisbon, as well as the courts of first instance.

 For the purpose of the administrative and tax jurisdiction, the country is territorially divided in 16 circles.
 To each of the circles correspond a first instance administrative court of circle and a tributary court, being that both of which may be aggregated, in that case being unitarily designated "administrative and tax courts".
 At the present, only the Lisbon circle has a separate administrative and a tributary court, with the rest of the circles each having a single administrative and tax court.

 The judges of the Supreme Administrative Court have the title of conselheiros, those of the central administrative courts have the title of desembargadores and those of the first instance courts have the title of juízes de direito.